ang9009/polaroids/README.md

 ### Adding events

 To add a new event, go to the `bot` folder and create a new file.
+Each event must implement the `EventData` interface, and must be exported using a default export.
+Otherwise, the `registerEvents` function will not be able to find/register the event.

 ## Acknowledgments